spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/index.md

 ## Overriding CSS variables

-Variables can be overridden in any `.less`/`.css` file in your project related to place where it's used.
+CSS variables can be overridden in any `.less`/`.css` file related to the Marketplace at the project level.

 Global case, will be overridden for all places: